Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Conclusion

-This paper presented a Policy-mode framework that based on available risk-predictions of various events, formulates a data-driven distributionally robust optimization (DRO) formulation for a microgrid.
-Wasserstein ambiguity set framework is utilized to deal with the sparsity in available historical data.
-Through simulation results we showcase the efficacy of our approach as compared to other probabilistic or risk based methods.
-Future work will look into further reducing the conservativeness of DRO methods and also investigate the applicability of this approach to larger systems (e.g., networked microgrids).
+This paper presented a Policy-mode framework based on available risk-predictions of various events to formulates a data-driven distributionally robust optimization (DRO) for a microgrid.
+Wasserstein ambiguity sets are utilized to deal with the sparsity in available historical data.
+Through simulation results we showcase the efficacy of our approach as compared to other risk based methods.

-\section{ACKNOWLEDGMENT}
+\section{Acknowledgment}

-This research was supported by the ``Resilience through Data-driven Intelligently-Designed Control'' Initiative, under the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory (PNNL).
+This research was supported by the ``Resilience through Data-driven Intelligently-Designed Control'' (RD2C) Initiative, under the Laboratory Directed Research and Development (LDRD) Program at PNNL.
 PNNL is a multi-program national laboratory operated for the U.S. Department of Energy by Battelle Memorial Institute under Contract No. DE-AC05-76RL01830.